astropy/astroquery/docs/esa_hubble/esa_hubble.rst

   http://archives.esac.esa.int/ehst-sl-server/servlet/data-action?RETRIEVAL_TYPE=POSTCARD&OBSERVATION_ID=\
   J6FL25S4Q&CALIBRATION_LEVEL=RAW&RESOLUTION=256

-This will download the postcard for the observation 'J8VP03010' with low resolution (256) and it will stored in a tar called 'raw_postcard_for_J6FL25S4Q.jpg'.
+This will download the postcard for the observation 'J8VP03010' with low resolution (256) and it will stored in a jpg called 'raw_postcard_for_J6FL25S4Q.jpg'.
 Resolution of 1024 is also available.

 Calibration levels can be RAW, CALIBRATED, PRODUCT or AUXILIARY.